1. Thou Shalt Engage In Regular Physical Exercise

 Exercise is a catabolic process, not anabolic.
 Whilst exercise causes a spike in testosterone, you need to be in a state of rest for it to exert its effects.
 It’s all about balance, a recurring theme in all my blogs, too much exercise causes the release of too much cortisol, which is catabolic(30).

 As my mother always says, “Be your own best friend”.
 Sounds simple enough, but who hasn’t made mistakes in their life?
 I know I have.
 I also know that I’ll probably make a few more.
 The difference is, with advancing age those mistakes are more calculated.
 It doesn’t excuse them, it doesn’t justify them, it just means that through experience and learnt wisdom we hopefully have a more considered approach to the stupid things our ID is telling us to do!
 Men on TRT have often been there, done that and got the t-shirt.
-Some are just unlucky, but all should have had that eureka moment and realised that they need to address the aspects in their lives that they can affect a positive change in, BEFORE reaching for testosterone replacement therapy.
-We encourage all of our guys to address their lifestyle, nutrition and physical activity before considering TRT.
-To reap the long-term benefits of TRT your lifestyle still needs to be in check, your nutrition still needs to be on point and your exercise regime challenging enough and consistent.
+Some are just unlucky, but all should have had that eureka moment and realised that they need to address the aspects in their lives that they can affect a positive change in, BEFORE reaching for Testosterone Replacement Therapy (TRT).
+We encourage all of our guys to address their lifestyle, nutrition and physical activity before even considering TRT.
+To reap the long-term benefits of TRT, your lifestyle still needs to be in check, your nutrition still needs to be on point and your exercise regime needs to be both challenging enough and consistent.
 TRT allows you to be you!

 Dr Robert Stevens MBChB MRCGP Dip.FIPT